 Sunday 1 November 2020 8pm Music Room

-Please be aware that this is a rescheduled event and was originally advertised on Sunday 22 March.In December 1950, Woody Guthrie moved his family into a new apartment in Brooklyn’s Beach Haven.
+Please be aware that this concert has been cancelled.
+The event was originally advertised as taking place on Sunday 22 March 2020.In December 1950, Woody Guthrie moved his family into a new apartment in Brooklyn’s Beach Haven.
 His new landlord, it turned out, was none other than Fred Trump, father of the current president of the United States.
 Over 60 years later, Donald Trump would proclaim on his campaign trail: ‘my legacy is my father’s legacy’ - it was, among other things, a legacy of corruption and race-hatred.

 In 2014, Will Kaufman discovered, buried in the archives, Guthrie’s previously unpublished song lyrics and other writings condemning Fred Trump’s racism.
 He has now turned these discoveries into a new music and spoken-word presentation, following on from his celebrated shows, Woody Guthrie: Hard Times and Hard Travelin’ and Woody Guthrie: The Long Road to Peekskill.